-- Do you want to learn more effective ways of appealing to donors?
+- Do you want to fine-tune your calls to action?

 - Are you trying to stay current on the latest technology trends?

-- Do you aim to discover ways to better manage social media?
+- Are you eager to discover better ways to manage social media?

-The answers to those questions are where you should begin mapping out your plan.
-Focus some of your networking time on people who can help you achieve your goal or who have found creative ways to solve a challenge that your organization might be facing.
+The answers to these questions are where you should begin mapping out your plan.
+From there, focus your networking time on people who can help you achieve your goal or who have found creative ways to solve a challenge that you or your organization might be facing.

-For example, let’s say that you’ve been trying to come up with a better way to segment your donor list.
-You may know a few organizations that seem to do a great job with targeted messaging.
-Part of your plan could be to:
+Let’s say that you’ve been trying to come up with a better way to segment your donor list.
+Chances are, there’s someone at #18NTC with some great takeaways on this topic.
+Therefore, part of your plan can be to:

-- Seek out staff from those organizations and pick their brains about their tactics.
+- Seek out staff from key organizations and pick their brains about their experiences

-- Attend conference sessions that focus on segmenting your donor lists or creating donor personas.
+- Attend conference sessions that focus on donor lists, segmentation, and creating donor personas

-- Reach out to speakers ahead of the conference and ask to meet them for coffee during one of the conference breaks.
+- Reach out to speakers ahead of the conference (as in, right now) and ask to meet for coffee during one of the conference breaks

-Once you’ve created your list of key contacts, prioritize them just like you would any other project with people who can be of greatest value as your top connections.
-Go back to your list of objectives and make sure you have everything covered.
+Once you’ve created your list of key contacts, prioritize them just like you would any other project.
+Place those who have the greatest value as your top connections.
+Then, go back to your list of objectives and make sure you have everything covered.

 2) Take Advantage of NTC’s Online Community